banq/jdonframework/readme.txt

 1. INTRODUCTION
 ---------------
-JdonFramework is a java framework that establish asynchronous  concurrent  and higher throughput systems to implement Domain Driven Design + CQRS + EventSource .
+JdonFramework is a java framework that you can use to build your Domain Driven Design + CQRS + EventSource  applications that has an asynchronous , concurrent, higher throughput and scalable architecture.

 JdonFramework = DDD + Event Sourcing + CQRS + asynchronous + concurrent + higher throughput.